 One of the most pressing needs for railroads is to modernize the size and makeup of train crews.
 At present, most U.S. freight railroads employ two people on a locomotive, an engineer and a conductor.
 But in order to take full advantage of billions of dollars of investment in modern safety technology, railroads must revise outdated or unnecessary staffing rules that effectively freeze in place current crew staffing.

-Crew size issues have always been the domain of collective bargaining negotiations — and railroads believe that they should remain a subject of negotiations as the new round gets underway.
+Crew size issues have always been the domain of collective bargaining negotiations — and railroads believe that they should be addressed through negotiations in this round of bargaining.

 Technology is Changing the Role of the Conductor Position

 With the implementation of PTC, the conductor’s existing onboard observer and recorder duties will be redundant and unnecessary.

 - The conductor has over the last 30-40 years served two primary roles in freight operations: first, as a ground service employee to assist with planned or unplanned work events along the train’s route; and second, as an in-cab observer/recorder to call out signals and record directives from the dispatcher in support of the engineer, who operates the locomotive.